danmbrown/city-of-whispers/Moves.md

 If you meet any counter or demand, they comply.

 #### Weak Reactions: Demanding Action
-- They act and pick a Consequence
+- They comply with your request and pick a Consequence
-- They act until it costs them, hurts them, or they get a better offer
+- They comply with your request until it costs them, hurts them, or they get a better offer
 - They avoid acting, but give up some information
-- They demand resources or compensation (money, favor, etc.) to act
+- They request resources or compensation (money, favor, etc.) to comply
-- They demand someone trustworthy vouch for you
-- They demand ensuring their safety
+- They request ensuring their safety
-- They avoid acting, but offer to stick around till it’s done
+- They avoid complying, but offer to stick around till it’s done
 - They comply but in a diminished, indirect, or malicious way (holding something back)
 - They reject the offer but offer something less important